 District Attorney Rogers was something of a towering local figure in Ladysmith.
-Growing up in Russ County in nearby rural Sheldon, he was raised in a farm family with eight siblings and had a tough childhood.
+Growing up in Rusk County in nearby rural Sheldon, he was raised in a farm family with eight siblings and had a tough childhood.
 His sharp intelligence led him to California to attend Stanford University Law.
 After coming back to Wisconsin in 1976 to work in Madison, he soon had a falling-out with a boss and came home to run for district attorney at the age of 32.
 He also began teaching criminology at nearby Mount Senario College — which was where he met Pfiel.

 Pfiel had moved to the town in 1976.
 He was known as a gentle, low-key free spirit and an animal lover — he had three beloved dogs and was famous locally for the pet lion, named Borocon, who lived with him.
-His shocking murder was the first in Russ County in decades —but for some reason, the young star district attorney didn’t want to be involved in the case.
+His shocking murder was the first in Rusk County in decades —but for some reason, the young star district attorney didn’t want to be involved in the case.

 “His response to me on that morning was, the day after, was of, like … ‘Don’t bother me with this, take care of it,’” Roberts said of Bob’s reaction.
 “He was terse.
 He wasn’t there for long.
 And that was pretty astonishing.”